 - 2 (15 ounce) cans black beans

 - 2 to 3 cups low-sodium vegetable stock

 - ½ lime, juiced

 - salt to taste

 - Heat oil in a large pot with a heavy bottom over medium-high heat until shimmering.
-Stir carrot into the hot oil, season with salt, and sauté until fragrant and soft, about 1 minute.
-Add the onion and continue cooking for another minute.
-Stir the tomato, garlic, cumin, and cayenne pepper into the carrot and onion mixture; sauté until everything is fragrant and slightly caramelized, another 30 seconds or so.
+Stir carrot into hot oil, season with salt, and sauté until fragrant and soft, 2 to 3 minutes.
+Add onion and continue cooking 1 minute more.
+Stir tomato, garlic, cumin, and cayenne pepper into carrot and onion mixture; sauté until onion is fragrant and slightly caramelized, 1 to 3 minutes more.

-- Add the beans to the pot and stir.
-Pour the vegetable stock over the beans.
-Bring the stock to a boil and immediately reduce heat to low; cook at a low simmer, stirring occasionally, until the liquid has reduced slightly and the vegetables are all tender, 30 to 40 minutes.
+- Add beans to the pot and stir.
+Pour vegetable stock over the beans; bring stock to a boil and immediately reduce heat to low.
+Cook at a low simmer, stirring occasionally, until soup has reduced slightly and the vegetables are tender, 30 to 40 minutes.

-- Puree the soup with an immersion blender; add the lime juice; season with salt.
-Alternately, blend in the pot with an immersion blender until smooth.
+- Puree soup with an immersion blender; add lime juice.
+Season with salt.

 An immersion blender is a great kitchen tool.
 Blending hot liquids in a traditional blender can be dangerous unless you let the liquid cool a bit.
-With the immersion blender thats not an issue, so you can enjoy this yummy soup right away!
+With the immersion blender it is not an issue, so you can enjoy this yummy soup right away!
 Add a can of pumpkin puree to the soup for added fiber and nutrients.
 Mix it in with the vegetable stock and beans.
 You may need to add a little more vegetable stock to thin the soup.

 What others are saying